danielconde/qmailcheck/README.md

 Qmail and Postfix Mail Queue Monitor Script

 This scripts will help you fighting against the spam.
-It will notify you when a limit of mail are queued in the mail queue of the server.
+It will notify you when a limit of mails are queued in the mail queue of the server.
 Main Benefits are:
 · Detect & Reduce the amount of outbound spam before being blacklisted.
 · Maintain IP good reputation in Internet blocking lists and networks.
 · Costs savings: Decrease the costs associated with the resolution of blocked IPs and staff workload assignment.